Reflecting on the OECD Irish Research

 How might you use these tables?

-Each chapter provides a deep dive into each of the five areas.
-The summary tables can provide schools and teachers with a summary of the ‘successful processes’ and the known ‘challenges’ of using these particular digital technologies.
+As stated each chapter provides a deep dive into each of the five areas.
+The summary tables can provide schools and teachers with a summary of the ‘successful processes’ and the known ‘challenges’ associated with using these particular digital technologies.
 They can inform ‘critical discussion’ around the following:

 • What issues or problems are we attempting to address?